michael2012z/BitBible/markdown/KJV/files/Gen.md

 19. And Peleg lived after he begat Reu two hundred and nine years, and begat sons and daughters.

-20. And Reu lived two and thirty years, and begat Serug:Serug: Gr.
-Saruch
+20. And Reu lived two and thirty years, and begat Serug:

 21. And Reu lived after he begat Serug two hundred and seven years, and begat sons and daughters.